CronofearGameworks/Web-Browser-Like-WPF-App/README.md

 # Web-Browser-Like-WPF-App
 A WPF app that resembles a web browser.
-This sample is meant to be used as an example of how to mix these libraries.
 Good practices aren't implemented so beware!

 It uses Prism.DryIoc, Dragablz, MaterialDesignInXaml and MahApps.Metro Window.